Lifelike Salmon Fly Movement

 A Few Salmon Flies Is All You Need

 As salmon fishers we tend to carry around hundreds of salmon flies in our fishing bags but the reality of the situation is that you only need a few to choose from for the vast majority of salmon fishing scenarios.
 This reminds me of my youth on the Tay when out with my mentor the late Willie Laird who only ever kept 4 or 5 flies in his tweed jacket and those flies caught hundreds of salmon each season.
 In many cases the salmon flies in mass production these days are far better at catching fisherman than they are at catching salmon!

 Tie your flies with these softer more mobile tying materials and before you use them 'tank test' them at the side of the river and only fish with the one that moves naturally and in the desired 'lifelike' manner.
 Don't worry about anything else and have faith in that natural 'waggle' and movement when you see a fly that's got it.
 I cannot over emphasis this enough as when a fly's wing and hackle are sexy enough in the stream to make you think how on earth will a salmon be able to ignore it then that's the fly to fish with.
-What you've now got is a deadly 'live bait' and if you stick with it via strategically sensible water column depth, good fly swing spacings and speed of fly consideration you will at some point be receiving the perfect endorsement from the underworld!
+What you've now got is a 'live bait' and if you stick with it via strategically sensible water column depth, good fly swing spacings and speed of fly consideration you will at some point be receiving the perfect endorsement from the underworld!